kubernetes/enhancements/keps/sig-testing/5468-invariant-testing/README.md

 proposal will be implemented, this is the place to discuss them.
 -->

-[ginkgo], which we use for the e2e tests, does not have a facility for "this test must run after all other tests".
+[Ginkgo], which we use for the e2e tests, does not have a facility for "this test must run after all other tests".
 It does have ordering, but only within a group of tests.
 Alternatively we can run arbitrary code after the suite, but that does not suit our ability to opt-in/out of the tests.

-We will introduce a package under `test/e2e` that contains sentinel test(s) which do nothing other than register to ginkgo that they have run, if selected.
+We will introduce a package under `test/e2e` that contains sentinel test(s) which do nothing other than register to Ginkgo that they have run, if selected.

 These tests can be labeled appropriately, allowing the existing test selection mechanisms to select / skip them.